YADAV1825/Virtual-CPU-VM/README.md

 - 🧑‍🎓 Teaching students how CPUs work
 - 🔬 Experimenting with instruction set design
-- 🧪 Learning virtual machine concepts in C++
+- 🧪 Learning virtual machine and runtime concepts in C++
-- 🧱 Foundation for building higher-level virtual languages
+- 🧱 Foundation for building higher-level virtual languages or emulators

 ---

-## 📌 To-Do / Ideas (IT IS A VM i.e VIRTUAL MACHINE ALREADY BUT TO MAKE IT A BETTER VM IN FUTURE WE CAN DO THIS)
+## 📌 To-Do / Ideas
+> 🧠 **It is a Virtual Machine already** — but here’s how we can make it even better:

 - [ ] Implement stack + PUSH/POP
 - [ ] Add function calls (CALL/RET)